How efficiency shapes market impact

+The cases $N = 1$ and $N = M$ have to be examined separately because our equilibrium argument relied on the ability to increase or reduce $n_k$, which is not possible at the boundaries.
+Long-term traders will rationally abstain from taking a loss on metaorders of length $N = 1$ by simply not participating when they receive $\alpha$ signals that are too weak; thus, the trading volume at $N = 1$ is due entirely to the day trader.
+Similarly, although $\pi_M < 0$, the long-term traders are unable to improve their profits by trading more, since we have bounded the total amount an individual can trade at $M/\mathcal{K}$ so they are blocked from further increase.

-The cases $N = 1$ and $N = M$ have to be examined separately because in these cases the fair pricing condition is incompatible with the martingale condition and informational efficiency (i.e. with the conditions on the final price).
+The fair pricing condition for $N = 1$ and $N = M$ would also be incompatible with the martingale condition and informational efficiency (i.e. with the conditions on the final price).
 For $N = 1$ the market makers' profit is

 and from (Eq.~\ref{shortterm}) the martingale condition is